vijayk512/laravel-curd/readme.md

 **# docker-compose up**

-At this stage you will have a working application at <a href="http://127.0.0.1" target="_blank">http://127.0.0.1</a> and can use your favorite IDE to develop in you local system.
+At this stage you will have a working application at <a href="http://127.0.0.1" target="_blank">http://127.0.0.1</a> and can use your favorite IDE to develop in your local environment's git cloned directory.

 Laravel DB Setup
 ================